tsobe/lobiani/README.md

 - Product - pricing information about product

 ### Shipping
-- Address - address to deliver purchased products
+- Address - address to deliver purchased products to
 - Product - description of a product to deliver
-- Courrier - entity who delivers purchased products to the specified address
+- Courrier - delivers purchased products to the specified address

 ### Recommender
-- Product - product which was purchased previously
+- Product - product that was purchased previously
 - Customer - person who purchased product
 - Recommendation - recommended product for specific customer